Measurements of Dihadron Correlations Relative to the Event Plane in Au+Au Collisions at $\sqrt{s_{_{\rm NN}}}=200$ GeV: Experiment and Data Analysis

 \subsection{Event-Plane Reconstruction}

-We use the second Fourier harmonic in azimuthal angle to determine the event-plane angle $\psiEP$~\cite{flowMethod}, which is not identical to the real reaction-plane angle due to finite resolution.
+We use the second Fourier harmonic in azimuthal angle to determine the event-plane angle $\psiEP$~\cite{Poskanzer:1998yz}, which is not identical to the real reaction-plane angle ($\psiRP$).
+The event plane is an estimate, with finite resolution, of the second harmonic participant plane (the plane defined by the beam direction and the minor axis of the overlap geometry of participant nucleons)~\cite{Alver:2008zza}.
+The participant plane angle, $\psiPP$, fluctuates about the reaction plane direction.
 The particles used to determine the event plane are below $\pt = 2$~\gev.
 To avoid self-correlations, particles from the $\pt$ bin that is used in the correlation analysis are excluded from event-plane reconstruction.
 For example, for the associated particle $\pt$ bin of $1.0<\pta<1.5$~\gev, the particles used to calculate the event plane are from $\pt$ ranges of $0.15<\pt<1.0$~\gev\ plus $1.5<\pt<2.0$~\gev.
-We use the $\pt$-weight method~\cite{flowMethod} which gives better event-plane resolution due to the stronger anisotropy at larger $\pt$.
+We use the $\pt$-weight method~\cite{Poskanzer:1998yz}, which gives better event-plane resolution due to the stronger anisotropy at larger $\pt$.
 The slight non-uniform efficiency and acceptance in azimuthal angle were corrected as mentioned previously in the event-plane reconstruction.
 Figure~\ref{fig:EP} shows examples of the constructed event plane azimuthal angle distributions.
 As seen from the figure, the constructed event plane $\psiEP$ distribution is approximately uniform.
 We weight the events by the inverse of the event-plane angle distributions in Fig.~\ref{fig:EP} in our correlation analysis.
-However, we found negligible difference in our results with and without this event-plane weighting.
+However, we find negligible difference in our results with and without this event-plane weighting.

+Nonflow correlations, such as di-jets, can influence the determination of the event plane.
+To reduce this effect, we exclude from EP reconstruction particles within pseudorapidity difference of $|\deta|=|\eta-\eta_{\rm trig}|<0.5$ from the trigger particle.
+(In other words, we reconstruct an EP for each trigger particle; if there are multiple trigger particles in an event, their event planes are different even though they belong to the same event.)
+This method is called the modified reaction-plane ({\sc mrp}) method~\cite{Adams:2004bi}.
+The traditional reaction-plane method, on the other hand, does not exclude from EP reconstruction those particles in the $\eta$ vicinity of the trigger particle.
+Remaining possible biases due to correlations between trigger particles and EP particles may be assessed by comparing our results relative to the EP reconstructed from these two different methods with their respective EP resolutions.
+The results are found to be qualitatively similar, suggesting that any biases may be small.
+See Appendix~\ref{app:EP} for details.